DecentraLabsCom/Blockchain-Services/README.md

 This microservice provides web3-based JWT tokens.

-It can serve just as an authentication service (checking the user is the owner of a wallet), or as an authentication + authorization service (checking against the corresponding smart contract whether the owner of the wallet has certain permissions).
-In this case, the permissions are related to whether valid bookings on remote laboratories exist or not.
+It can work just as an authentication service (checking the user actually is the owner of a certain wallet address), or as an authentication + authorization service (checking against the corresponding smart contract whether the owner of the wallet has certain permissions).
+In the latter case, the permissions are related to whether valid bookings on remote laboratories exist or not.

-This microservice is built with Spring Boot and prepared to be deployed in a matter of seconds as a Maven (.war) package running on Apache Tomcat 9 with Java 17.
+This microservice is built with Java Spring Boot and prepared to be deployed in a matter of seconds as a Maven (.war) package running on Apache Tomcat (at least v.
+9) with Java (at least v.
+17).

 It provides the following endpoints when the war package is deployed into Tomcat as auth.war: